vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

 With `vuepress-plugin-blog2`, you can easily bring blog feature into your themes.

-## Collecting Articles and generating info
+## Collecting Articles and Generating Info

 To get started, the plugins will pick those pages which neeeds to be tricted as articles.
 This is only the first step to drop those pages you don’t want.